 And that’s a big one, which is hinted at in its very name: exchange-traded funds.

-As an exchange-traded fund, you buy shares in an ETF directly from any brokerage account.
+You buy shares in an ETF directly from any brokerage account.
 Just like you buy shares in a stock, you can enter a buy order in your Schwab or Fidelity account and buy any ETF you want.

 You can also do it whenever you want.
 Whereas orders to buy or sell a traditional mutual fund can be processed only once per day (after the close of trading), ETF trades can take place any time the market is open.
 You can buy shares in the morning and sell them in the afternoon.
 You can buy them at 10 a.m., sell them at 11 a.m. and buy them again after lunch if you want.